DavidDeharbe/CGold/docs/overview/cmake-can-not.rst

 ..
 Can't find good reference.
 Let me know if can find a better link (Ruslo)

-:ref:`CMake <CMake>` has it's strengths and weaknesses.
-Most of the drawbacks mentioned here can be workarounded by using approaches that may differs from your normal workflow but reach the end goal.
-Try to look at them from another angle, think of the picture in a whole and remember that advantages definitely outweigh the disadvantages.
+:ref:`CMake <CMake>` has its strengths and weaknesses.
+Most of the drawbacks mentioned here can be worked around by using approaches that may differ from your normal workflow but reach the end goal.
+Try to look at them from another angle, think of the picture as a whole and remember that advantages definitely outweigh the disadvantages.

 Language/syntax